Sohith-reddy/Xylophone/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are always welcome!
 Please fork this repository and submit a pull request for any feature requests, bug fixes, or enhancements.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-### Notes:
-- Replace `https://github.com/yourusername/xylophone.git` with your actual GitHub repository URL.
-- Make sure to include an actual screenshot (`screenshot.png`) in the repository to show a preview of the app.
-- Ensure `assets/note1.wav` to `assets/note8.wav` exist in the correct directory and are referenced correctly in `pubspec.yaml`.